Run your HAProxy Kubernetes Ingress Controller in External mode to reduce network hops and latency.

 server line for each pod running the application.
 Of course, the IP addresses set on each

 server line are now routable.
 You can scale your application up or down and the ingress controller will automatically adjust its configuration to match.

-In this blog post, you learned how to run the HAProxy Kubernetes Ingress Controller externally to your Kubernetes cluster, which obviates the need for running another load balancer in front.
-This technique is worth a look if you require low latency, since it involves fewer network hops, or if you want to run HAProxy outside of Kubernetes for other reasons.
+In this blog post, you learned how to run the our Kubernetes Ingress Controller externally to your Kubernetes cluster, which obviates the need for running another load balancer in front.
+This technique is worth a look if you require low latency since it involves fewer network hops, or if you want to run HAProxy outside of Kubernetes for other reasons.
 You must handle making this setup highly available, though, such as by using Keepalived.

 HAProxy Enterprise Load Balancer powers modern application delivery at any scale and in any environment, providing the utmost performance, observability, and security for your critical services.
 Organizations harness its cutting-edge features and enterprise suite of add-ons, which are backed by authoritative, expert support and professional services.
 Ready to learn more?
 Sign up for a free trial.